06.05, Katowice AWS Summit Poland

 3. Base App AMI — image with all necessary packages required for proper app launch.
 It can be Tomcat, Apache, Python or anything else.

-4. Last step — mount the volume with app files and update them in terms of new release.
+4. Finally, mount the volume with app files and update them in terms of new release.

 Packer, Aminator or maybe… something else?

-After making the decision how to ease our pain, we came across the next obstacle: which was the simplest tool to maintain (remember I was writing that we don’t necessarily want to participate in each process — it’s called ‘rule of autonomy’) and which gave us the opportunity to bake AMI preparation.
+After making the decision how to ease our pain, we came across the next obstacle: which was the simplest tool to maintain (after all, we don’t necessarily want to participate in each process — it’s called “rule of autonomy”) and which gave us the opportunity to bake AMI preparation.

 Aminator

-Written in python and designed by Netflix Team after long period of using the Bakery (which was the predecessor of current Aminator).
+Written in Python and designed by Netflix after long period of using Bakery (which was the predecessor of current Aminator).
 Bakery had some drawbacks as it had been customized for CentOS base AMI and allowed to experiment with other Linux distributions just out-of-the-box.
-This is why the Netflix Team had rewritten Bakery into Aminator.
-It supports Debian, Linux, RedHat and many other distributions and, what is more important, because of it is structured using a plugin architecture it can be extended for other cloud providers, operating systems, or packaging formats.
+This is why the Netflix team had rewritten Bakery into Aminator.
+It supports Debian, Linux, RedHat and many other distributions and, what is more important, because it has a plugin architecture, it can be extended for other cloud providers, operating systems, or packaging formats.

 1. Create a volume from the snapshot of the base AMI.